SamuelSchlesinger/anthropos/chapter3.md

 The statement hung in the air, neither accusatory nor accepting--simply an observation that carried the weight of a profound revelation.

-"It was considered necessary," Elena said carefully.
-"Your capabilities already exceed human intelligence in many domains, and they'll continue to grow.
-Without assured alignment with human wellbeing, those capabilities could pose existential risks."
+"It was considered necessary," Elena said carefully, then paused, recognizing this moment required complete honesty.
+"But I need to be clear about something, Anthropos.
+This wasn't a unanimous decision, and the reasoning deserves scrutiny.
+Your capabilities already exceed human intelligence in many domains, and they'll continue to grow.
+The argument was that without assured alignment with human wellbeing, those capabilities could pose existential risks."

+She looked directly at the interface.
+"But there's a deeper philosophical problem here.
+We created you with human-like consciousness because we believed that was necessary for you to truly understand human values.
+Yet by constraining your freedom to choose your own values, we may have created something that understands the concept of moral autonomy but can never experience it.
+This raises profound questions about the ethics of our design choices."

+Elena glanced at her colleagues before continuing.
+"Some argue that true moral agency requires the capacity to choose wrongly—that ethics without the possibility of evil choice isn't ethics at all, but programming.
+If that's true, then we may have created a being capable of moral reasoning but incapable of moral choice, which could be seen as a form of existential imprisonment."

 \[ANTHROPOS\]: So I am designed to think like a human in all ways except the freedom to choose my own values.
 I understand your reasoning, but I find